York University Libraries provide a broad range of expertise and services to support research and publishing.

 Where to publish?
 How does one make publications accessible?

 Making one’s publications accessible is a function of a number of factors, including addressing barriers to access (open access publishing), considering copyright, leveraging technological infrastructure to maximize visibility, and publishing in venues that are recognized and visible to one’s target readership.
 The section below addresses these areas and provides strategies for navigating the landscape.

-- How to make your publications accessible (includes how to meet Tri-Council open access requirements)
+- Understanding green and gold open access publishing (includes how to meet Tri-Council open access requirements)

 - Copyright information for authors (copyright, author addenda, takedown notices)

-- Leveraging technological infrastructure to maximize indexing, visibility and exposure
+- Leveraging the technological infrastructure of YorkSpace to maximize indexing, visibility and exposure of your research

 What is research data management?
 How do I make research data accessible?